JaimeDeArcos/jaimedearcos.github.io/_posts/2020-11-22-playing-with-ocr-libraries.md

 print(text)
 ```

-You can find the complete code of this example in [this repo](https://github.com/JaimeDeArcos/ocr-python)
+You can find the complete code of this example in [this GitHub repository](https://github.com/JaimeDeArcos/ocr-python)

 ## References